The Horn of Mortal Danger: Allusions/references to actual history, geography and current science

-Leonard's secondary world is unusual in that it overlaps with the primary one and is separated from it, it seems, through nothing stronger than blind luck.
+Leonard's secondary world is unusual as a result of the fact that it overlaps with the primary one and is separated from it, it seems, through nothing stronger than blind luck.
 Uniquely among such fantasies, Leonard never employs magic, and indeed seems at pains to explain how his underground System works.
 There are no women seen underground, nor any apparent means to produce food to support the Undergrounders, but rather than hoping his readers will not notice this (as the children do), he explains very concisely the why and how of this in a throwaway manner near the beginning.

 The technology of railways and canals is borrowed from observation of the Aboveground world, but the System is conservative and usually does not adopt new things very quickly.
 They have no electricity, though the Railway is reportedly looking into the matter.
 The children finally make their escape through an Observation Shaft, similar to the one they entered through, which leads into the Post Office Railway, and is used to study the operation of electric trains.

 In the story, the System had existed for centuries before the Tube, and it is mentioned in the second Appendix that the beginning of construction of the Tube caused the Undergrounders considerable alarm, although tempered by pride that the Abovegrounders were (seemingly) imitating them for a change.

 The key clue to the location of the System is the River Fleet, diverted underground in the eighteenth century.
 It serves as the spine of the canal network and the setting for one of the most dramatic scenes in the book, as both the train (with Widgie on board) and the boat (with Jen) race against time to reach and pass a bridge over it as the river becomes swollen and flooded.

 Several locations (King's Cross, Paddington, Camden Lock) are named after real-world locations, and it appears from the map in the book that these are intended to be very near their real-world locations: the System incorporates the area roughly bounded on the surface by Muswell Hill to the north, Tottenham and Islington to the east, Paddington and Oxford Street to the south and Finchley Road to the west.
 The southern part of this area includes the River Fleet, which drains southwards into the Thames.